Alert Level 3

-Students participating in secondary-tertiary and workplace based learning courses (Secondary-Tertiary Programmes [more commonly known as Trades Academies], Secondary-Tertiary Alignment Resource [STAR] funded courses and Gateway funded work-placed learning) may be able to attend onsite with these providers.
+Student’s participating in secondary-tertiary and workplace-based learning courses (Secondary-Tertiary Programmes [more commonly known as Trades Academies], Secondary-Tertiary Alignment Resource [STAR] funded courses) may be able to attend onsite with these providers.
 You can work with the partner provider to plan for distance learning and/or confirm if there is any onsite learning.
-Providers may be a tertiary education organisation, Trades Academy Lead Provider, or employer.
+Providers may be a tertiary education organisation, Trades Academy Lead Provider or employer.

-- All decisions about staff and students must be in line with public health requirements.
+- All decisions about staff and students’ attendance on site must be in line with public health requirements.

-- In school, all young people in Years 11 – 13+ must learn from home.
-This means no secondary-tertiary or workplace based learning activities can be undertaken on the school site (no exceptions).
+- No secondary-tertiary or workplace-based learning activities can be undertaken on the school site (no exceptions).

 - In tertiary education, all teaching should be delivered remotely, wherever possible.
 Some facilities may open for limited activities involving small groups (up to 10 people including tutor) where it is not possible to deliver teaching remotely.